Timegroup

 Default: contain

 The temporal mode of the timegroup.
-Can be fixed, sequence, or contain.
+Can be fixed, sequence, contain, or fit.

 This is the most important attribute of the timegroup element.
 It is used to define the video timeline.